-State and Local Fund Reservations
+PDE Fund Reservations

-SEA minimum reservation of funding, in thousands
+PDE minimum reservation of funding

-Summer enrichment \$1,219,748 Afterschool programs \$1,219,748
+Summer enrichment \$49,969,532 Afterschool programs \$49,969,532

-Nationally, at least \$1.2 billion in federal emergency aid must be dedicated for summer enrichment programs, and at least \$1.2 billion for comprehensive afterschool programs.
+PDE must dedicate at least \$50 million in federal emergency aid for summer enrichment programs, and at least \$50 million for comprehensive afterschool programs.

-SEAs, either directly or through grants or contracts, must carry out the implementation of evidence-based summer enrichment programs and comprehensive afterschool programs, and ensure such programs respond to students' academic, social, and emotional needs and address the disproportionate impact of the coronavirus on students from low-income families, students with disabilities, English learners, students from major racial and ethnic groups, gender, migrant students, students experiencing homelessness, and children and youth in foster care.
+PDE, either directly or through grants or contracts, must carry out the implementation of evidence-based summer enrichment programs and comprehensive afterschool programs, and ensure such programs respond to students' academic, social, and emotional needs and address the disproportionate impact of the coronavirus on students from low-income families, students with disabilities, English learners, students from major racial and ethnic groups, gender, migrant students, students experiencing homelessness, and children and youth in foster care.

 ESSER Period of Fund Availability

 Period of Availability through 09/30/2021 09/30/2022 09/30/2023 09/30/2024

-ESSER Fund CARES Ac t \$13.2 billion
+ESSER Fund CARES Ac t \$523.8 million

 includes the Tydings period

-ESSER II Fund CRRSA A Act \$54.3 billion
+ESSER II Fund CRRSA A Act \$2,225.0 million

 includes the Tydings period

-ARP ESSER Fund ARP A Act \$122.0 billion
+ARP ESSER Fund ARP Act \$4,997.0 million

 includes the Tydings period

-The period of availability represents the length of time that ESSER funds are available for obligation by SEAs and LEAs and other education-related entities.
-ESSER funds are "obligated" when the SEA or LEA commits those funds to specific purposes.
+The period of availability represents the length of time that ESSER funds are available for obligation by PDE and LEAs and other education-related entities.
+ESSER funds are "obligated" when PDE or LEAs commit those funds to specific purposes.
 For example, under the ARP Act, ESSER funds are available for obligation by LEAs through September 30, 2024, which includes the Tydings period.
 ESSER funds may be used for pre-award costs dating back to March 13, 2020, when the national emergency was declared.

-SEA Deadline for Awarding Funds For the CARES Act and CRRSA Act, SEAs must award ESSER formula subgrants to LEAs within one year of receiving the state allocation.
-For the CARES Act, that would be April through June 2021, depending on an SEA's award date.
+SEA Deadline for Awarding Funds For the CARES Act and CRRSA Act, PDE must award ESSER formula subgrants to LEAs within one year of receiving the state allocation.
+For the CARES Act, that would be April through June 2021, depending on PDE's award date.
 For CRRSA, that would be January 2022.
-For ARP, the SEA must do so in an expedited and timely manner and, to the extent practicable, not later than 60 days after the SEA receives those funds, or by May 24, 2021 for its first of two allocations under the ARP ESSER Fund.
-SEAs were to have provided an explanation to the U.S. Department of Education by April 23, 2021 if they are unable to do so, including when it will make the allocations.
-Under all three laws, an SEA must also make awards with its SEA Reserve within one year of receiving the state allocation.
+For ARP, PDE must do so in an expedited and timely manner and, to the extent practicable, not later than 60 days after it receives those funds, or by May 24, 2021 for its first of two allocations under the ARP ESSER Fund.
+PDE was to have provided an explanation to the U.S. Department of Education by April 23, 2021 if it is unable to do so, including when it will make the allocations.
+Under all three laws, PDE must also make awards with its SEA Reserve within one year of receiving the state allocation.
 Awarding vs Obligating Funds It's important to understand the difference between "awarding" funds and "obligating" funds.
-An SEA awards funds when it makes a subgrant to an LEA, or, in the case of the SEA Reserve, when it enters into a subgrant or contract with a subrecipient.
-If an SEA awards a contract from the SEA reserve, that is an obligation.
-In contrast, subgranting funds to an LEA or other subrecipient is not an obligation;
+PDE awards funds when it makes a subgrant to an LEA, or, in the case of the SEA Reserve, when it enters into a subgrant or contract with a subrecipient.
+If PDE awards a contract from the SEA reserve, that is an obligation.
+In contrast, subgranting funds to an LEA or other subrecipient is not an obligation; rather, these funds are not obligated until the LEA or other subrecipient commits the funds to specific purposes.